awab-hassan/20-vpc-peering-redis-connector/README.md

 - CORS is currently set to `*`.
 Restrict to specific origins before moving to production.
 - API Gateway has no authorizer configured.
 Add IAM or Cognito authorization for production use.
 - Redis credentials are passed as Lambda environment variables.
-Move to AWS Secrets Manager for production.
+Move them to AWS Secrets Manager for anything beyond a development setup.
-- The secondary region subnet (`10.30.1.0/24`) is a single AZ.
+- The secondary region uses a single subnet in one AZ.
 Add a second subnet and update the Lambda VPC config for high availability.
 - VPC Flow Logs are not enabled.
 Add them for network-level visibility in production.